 This is a type of well in which you can approach up to the water by walking down the steps.
 These step wells are called Baolis or Bawadis.
-These step wells have great importance in ancient system of Indian culture as they were as they wre used to store water.
-These baolies can be found in different parts of India, this water of the step wells was used for drinking bathing and irrigation of crops.
-They also provided a safe summer retreat for the carvans in the ancient India.
+These step wells have great importance in the ancient system of Indian culture as they were used to store water.

 Rani ki Vav is considered to be the precursor of the baolis in India.
-This is the largest step well dating back to the mighty chalukya dynasty.
-This ruled a vast area of Rajasthan and Gujarat in 11th centaury A.D this is presently a world Heritage site under UNESCO.
+This is the largest stepwell dating back to the mighty chalukya dynasty.
+This ruled a vast area of Rajasthan and Gujarat in 11th century A.D this is presently a world heritage site under UNESCO.

 History and architecture of Rani Ki Vav